gulyslae/gulyslae.github.io/_posts/2019-08-06-SLAE32-egghunter.md

     cmp [edx], esi
     jnz nextb

-    ; search again for 2nd copy of the egg (avoid matching code itself or any other false positive) cmp [edx+4], esi
+    ; search again for 2nd copy of the egg to avoid matching code itself or any other ; false positive
+    cmp [edx+4], esi
     jnz nextb